Humidification Load Calculator - Find the Perfect Humidifier

-For this, we need temperature, initial relative humidity, and target relative humidity.
-They give us initial absolute humidity and target absolute humidity.
-The difference is the amount of moisture to be added per cubic meter, then multiplied by air volume to be humidified.
-This will give us the amount of water to be added to the air each hour.
-Knowing this, we can compare it with the humidifier's speed and see if it fits our requirements.
+- Water to Be Added by the Humidifier: Using the temperature, initial relative humidity, and target relative humidity, it calculates the initial and target absolute humidity.
+The difference represents the moisture amount to be added per cubic meter, which is then multiplied by the volume of air to be humidified.
+This provides the total amount of water to be added to the air each hour.

 With these calculations, you can evaluate if the humidifier's speed matches your requirements and make an informed decision.
 Explore the calculator below to simplify your humidifier selection process.